Kentuck Knob: Interior

 The house has seven rooms.
 Its precise floor area is difficult to calculate because of its angled floor plan, though it is commonly cited as having a floor area of 2300 ft2.
 (Note: Other sources give figures of 2500 ft2, 3000 ft2, or 3600 ft2.)
 The kitchen occupies the center of the house, within the chimney core.
 The living and dining rooms respectively extend west and south of the core, within the house's western wing, while the bedrooms extend northeast of the core, within the house's northern wing.
 The house's soffits ascend toward a ridge, which measures 11 ft high and was intended to draw viewers' attention both to the center of the room and the landscape outside.
 Other parts of the interior have low ceilings and narrow passageways.
 The house has an open plan with few interior doors, and there were no drapes or curtains in the original design.
 Wright expected that the orientation of the house would instead provide privacy.

 The floors are almost entirely made of stone, except for the carpeted living room and a cork floor in the kitchen.
 The original plan called for a painted concrete floor, with grooves corresponding to the floor grid; the stone floor was installed at the request of the Hagans, who wanted the floor to be similar to that at Fallingwater.
 The walls and ceilings use glass, wood, and stone, with boards and battens fastened to plywood cores.
-There is a radiant heating system embedded into the floor. which uses hot water to warm the house during the winter.
+There is a radiant heating system embedded into the floor, which uses hot water to warm the house during the winter.
 Wright did not include space for air conditioners, instead opting to ventilate the house naturally by allowing breezes to pass through the windows.

 The hardware throughout the house is made of brass.
 Wright designed Kentuck Knob's built-in furniture, which is made of red tidewater cypress and was built to fit the dimensions of the house.
 There are also standalone furnishings designed by other decorators, including chairs by Hans Wegner, Finn Juhl, and George Nakashima.
 In particular, Nakashima designed 15 pieces of walnut furniture for the house, many of which did not fit the building's angular grid; these included a chest and two tables.
 Wright's associate Eugene Masselink designed a screen for the house as well.
+When the Palumbos acquired the house, they displayed their own belongings there.